whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/10-lamp-crit-and-polygon-texturing/10-09-texturing-and-rendering-in-class-exercise.md

    - Minimum of 1 use of each of the following (Texture Image, Bump)
    - Minimum of 1 light source
    - Render 2 different camera views of the scene at a minimum 1920x1080 or 3840x2160 (.png or .jpg)
-2. Upload Blender **or** a Maya project saved as a Maya Scene Archive (.blend and a Maya scene archive .zip)
-   - When using Blender, make sure to [pack all external assets](https://youtu.be/x6H6HFBLRlUl) File > External Data > Automatically Pack Resources.
-   - When using Maya, make sure to export [Maya Scene Archive](https://youtu.be/gic-kMWKjNI) of the scene with all of the texture files.

 ## Assignment Overview